 Query Builders help you format commonly searched items that either require special formatting or work best when submitted with variations, in order to make the most inclusive search to find the best results.
-Select the type of builder (descriptions below), input text in the appropriate field(s), and click Add.
-This will format the query and place it in the search bar.
-You can continue to add filters, date ranges, or other advanced options before submitting the search.
+Once you've selected the type of builder (see descriptions below) and input text in the appropriate field(s), you can either Add to Search, or Set Up Monitors.